dohoudaniel/alx-backend/0x00-pagination/README.md

 - Using datasets

-ChatGPT helped too in learning these concepts
+ChatGPT helped too in learning these concepts.